cyborgar/Petaxian/README.md

 %VICE_PATH%\x64sc.exe petaxian.prg
 ```

+**Compiling with Prog8 version 10.2 or newer**:
+Later prog8 versions have more strict type checking of boolean and byte variables.
+Petaxian was written when the older less strict rules were still used.
+So if you are using
+a Prog8 version 10.2 or newer you have to add the ``-nostrictbool`` command line option
+to compile the game successfully (without having to modify the source code).

 **Some recent addition include**

 1. Added a few more enemy types, another bomb type and expanded/remixed to 20 stages